Tear from the Red: Release and packaging

 On March 25, 2008, Trustkill Records re-released The Opposite of December...
 A Season of Separation and Tear from the Red in a special double-LP gatefold packaging under catalog number TK110.
 Each side of the gatefold cover featured the front artwork of each album (The Opposite of December...
 A Season of Separation on the front and Tear from the Red on the back).
 The release was pressed on a choice of blue and red vinyl (limited to 331 copies), white and yellow vinyl (limited to 336 copies), and white and pink vinyl (limited to 661 copies).
 Trustkill Records simultaneously re-released two other double-LP packages from its past roster: Throwdown's Haymaker / Vendetta and Walls of Jericho's With Devils Amongst Us All / All Hail the Dead.

 In 2011, Sumerian Records attempted to purchase a license to reissue The Opposite of December...
 A Season of Separation and Tear from the Red from Trustkill Records but was unsuccessful.
 On May 4, 2012, it was revealed that Rise Records had secured the rights to the reissues and would be releasing them in the summer of 2012.
 Unlike Trustkill Records' 2008 gatefold vinyl repress, Rise Records went to the extent of having all of the audio content remastered and designing a new artwork and layout.
 The two albums were digitally remastered by Will Putney, while the artwork was adapted by merging two releases' original artworks together.
 After some delays, Rise Records reissued the 19-song, double-release compilation The Opposite of December...
 A Season of Separation / Tear from the Red on November 20, 2012 as catalog number RR176.
 The set was offered as a single compact disc edition packaged in a digipak, a gatefold double LP and digitally through streaming and download.
 The double LP was originally offered on a choice of transparent blue swirl and transparent red swirl (limited to 500 copies), or clear (limited to 1000 copies) vinyl color.
 A second pressing was done on blue and red starburst coloured vinyl (limited to 1000 copies).

+By 2004, the album had sold 58,000 copies in the US.